stenson/furniture/README.md

 ```

 If you run that code in drawBot itself, you'll see the frames specified in `.storyboard`, i.e. frames 0, 1, and 50.
 If you run that code from the command line, i.e. `python example.py --start=0 --folder=frames`, this will render pngs of every one of your frames into a folder called `frames`.

+## Viewing animation output

+Though the written frames can be `ffmpeg`'d into a video, I've found that possibly the best way to get a quick and easy preview of your rendered work is to grab a copy of Adobe Premiere (which I’m guessing almost all designers have access to, given their CC subscriptions), then start a project and **import** (⌘i) the first image in your rendered frames folder (i.e. `0000.png`) into your project, making sure to select "Image Sequence" from the cryptic "Options" option in the import dialog.
+Once you've imported this "image sequence," you can drag it to to the timeline area and it will create a sequence for you with all the correct settings.

+**Caveat!** It's easy to get the frame rate for the imported image sequence incorrect, since the default frame rate for all imported sequences is set in Premiere's `Preferences -> Media -> Indeterminate Media Timebase`.
+Since I'm often combining images and video shot at 23.976, I keep my "indeterminate media timebase" at 23.976, though if you're doing video-free animations, you can use a saner fps, like 24 or 30, or something slower for that funky feel.